richmahn/en_tn/1sa/21/intro.md

 #### Structure and formatting ####

-Many translations set apart extended quotations, prayers, or songs by indenting them.
-The ULB indents words in 21:11 because they are a song that people sang in praise of David.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 21:11.

 #### Special concepts in this chapter ####